How to get customer feedback?

 You ask questions that you know the answer to

-Most of the time they are questions about clients (email address, industry their work in, time that has passed since the first/last purchase, etc.).
+Most of the time they are questions about clients (email address, industry they work in, time that has passed since the first/last purchase, etc.).
 You can imagine that most recipients will likely ignore them.

 Such a situation wouldn’t take place if you already did your segmentation correctly.